ExLibrisGroup/campusm-aek/README.md

 # campusm-aek
 campusM AEK Example Projects

+## Prerequisites
+You must be set up with the AEK to run these example projects.
+Instructions for this can be found [here](https://developers.exlibrisgroup.com/campusm/npm/gettingstarted/).

 ## Installation
 1. Clone the campusm-aek repo
 2. Go into the folder/project you want to run (each folder is its own AEK project)